aragon/court-dashboard/docs/metadata.md

 }
 ```

-> Note that even though the description is present in the ipfs content, we require to also be present at the `metdata` field.
-The reason for this is so we don't need to fetch all disputes ipfs content when loading all disputes cards.
+> Note that even though `description` should be present in the IPFS content, we also assume it to be present in the `metadata` field.
+We do this to avoid needing to fetch every disputes' IPFS content when loading their dispute cards.

 ---